Sage-Bionetworks/sage-monorepo/apps/iatlas/app/README.md

 renv::snapshot()
 ```

-Git works will with renv.
-Once you validate the package should be kept, `git add renv.lock` to the repo and everyone else will automatically install it when they git-pull and re-open their R session or run renv::restore.
+Git works well with renv.
+Once you validate the package should be kept, `git add renv.lock` to the repo and everyone else will automatically install it when they git-pull and re-open their R session or run renv::restore().

 If you decide you don't want to include the package, just `git checkout renv.lock` to reset your dependencies to the point before you made changes.